-A. Checking if the pattern extends to all numbers or verifying it.
-This we do by generating more examples and seeing if it is true.
-We could also look for counterexamples in cases where the statements are false.

-B. Reframing the statements in a mathematically more appropriate fashion if necessary.
+- A. Checking if the pattern extends to all numbers or verifying it.
+We do this by generating more examples and seeing if it is true.
+We could also look for counterexamples in cases where the statements are false. - B. Reframing the statements in a mathematically more appropriate fashion if necessary.